Podcastindex-org/podcast-namespace/location/location.md

  - The United States of America: [R148838](https://nominatim.openstreetmap.org/ui/details.html?osmtype=R&osmid=148838)
  - The Eiffel Tower in Paris: [W5013364](https://nominatim.openstreetmap.org/ui/details.html?osmtype=W&osmid=5013364)

-The `osmid` is recommended to be used alongside a `geo` attribute.
+The `osm` is recommended to be used alongside a `geo` attribute.
 Since OSM IDs are not guaranteed to be permanent (perhaps it's the ID of a building which is later demolished), the geo URI serves as a permanent point.
 Exceptions are podcasts from or about fictional places.
 Data within these tags must relate to a real place.

-If a developer uses the `osmid` tag, the canonical latlon is the one returned by OSM.
+If a developer uses the `osm` tag, the canonical latlon is the one returned by OSM.
 It is intended that the `geo` attribute is used for simple display within a podcast app without any API usage: but for more advanced uses, like a geographic search, developers will ingest the full details from OpenStreetMap.
 The geo URI also offers a useful fallback should the `osmid` be removed.

- _Caution: our definition of `osmid` is what OpenStreetMap calls "OSM type and OSM id".
+ _Caution: our definition of `osm` is what OpenStreetMap calls "OSM type and OSM id".
 It must start with an alphabetical representation of the type, then the numerical ID.
 Do not use place_id, which is visible in
 API calls - these are unique to each mirror of the OSM data._

 <br>